prjunnamed/prjcombine/docs/src/siliconblue/global.md

 The exact locations of fabric and IO pad sources can be obtained from the `GB{i}_FABRIC` and `GB{i}_IO` extra nodes in the database.

-The 8 muxes selecting the active global net sources are located in a special `GB_OUT` tile located in the very center of the device.
+The 8 muxes selecting the active global net sources are located in a special `GB_ROOT` tile located in the very center of the device.

 ## Column buffers